adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 ---
 layout: chapter
-title: ID attributes
+title: Using IDs
 section: Background
 permalink: /chapters/ids/
 ---

-In short: **Don't** use IDs as hooks for styling.
+**Summary:** *Don't* use IDs as hooks for styling.
 Only use class names.
-You may use IDs for other things as we will see shortly.

 ## Why?
-Because of specificity
+Because of specificity!

 [IDs over power class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
 For this reason you can't override an ID selector's style with a class name selector easily.

-And of course you can't have multiple IDs but you can have multiple class names.
-Useful for state as we will see in a later chapter.

-## But I need to use an ID?

-ID's are useful and *necessary* for many aspects of web development, but CSS is not one of those.
-Here are two examples, both of which **improve the user experience**.

-1. **Form controls** are linked to labels via `id` and `for` attributes.
-2. **Internal anchors** work off of ID attributes.

-Note: when you do use an ID, use the same conventions as described for classes.
-This helps keep components modular.
+This becomes a problem when you need a way to provide additional meaning to the HTML, such as state, something we discuss in a chapter of its own.

+	#someModule {
+		color: red;
+	}

+	.someModule-override {
+		color: blue;
+	}

+If you apply the ID and the class name to the element, the colour will always be red.

+	.someModule {
+		color: red;
+	}

+	.someModule-override {
+		color: blue;
+	}

+Now the colour will be blue as intended.
+So avoid Ids for style.

+## But, sometimes an ID is required?

+Sometimes using IDs is necessary.
+For example a form control is linked to a label by ID.
+And internal anchors are often bound using IDs too.
+Both of these improve the User Experience.
+Use as appropriate.

+## Final thoughts on IDs

+Avoid Ids as hooks for styling but if you need them for other things use them.
+As and when you do use IDs, stick to the naming conventions you would use for classes as explained in *MaintainableCSS*.